Bayt Jibrin: British Mandate

+Beit Jibrin stood 21 km northwest of Hebron, the district capital during Mandate times.

 Bayt Jibrin resumed its role as an important town in the District of Hebron.
 The population was entirely Muslim, and had two schools, a medical clinic, a bus and a police station.
 The town's inhabitants cultivated grain and fruit, and residents from nearby towns flocked to its weekly market or souk.
 During the winter of 1920-1921 there was a severe outbreak of malaria.
 157 villagers (one-sixth of the population) died with the mortality rate in the district reaching 68 per 1,000.
 Crops remained unharvested due to lack of people strong enough to work in the fields.
 The British authorities began a program of sealing open wells, improving drainage and distributing quinine across Palestine.